 Update: Android 6 Marshmallow is no longer the latest and greatest in Google's mobile software - Android 7 Nougat is now out in the wild.
-Sony's mid-range Xperia C4 is the latest phone to get the upgrade to Android 6.
+But the OnePlus X is finally getting the update for Android 6 Marshmallow.

 Android Marshmallow is here.
 There are battery life improvements, greater app permission controls, standardized support for fingerprint scanners, more granular volume controls, USB-C support and new Google Now features, which are all part of a mix that makes this an exciting upgrade for users.
 But is your phone actually going to get it?